 With so many fabulous walking routes from the front door of the Rose & Crown and in the surrounding area we have a dedicated walking page on the website - click here!

 Stunning scenery and quiet country lanes makes this a perfect area for cyclists.
 You can enjoy miles of peaceful roads including some challenging climbs if you so desire and there are plenty of villages scattered around the dale with pubs and tea shops for refreshments.

 For those who like to venture off road there are tracks and bridleways to enjoy and the nearby Hamsterley Forest has dedicated mountain bike trails and is the base of world champion downhill mountain bike rider, Danny Hart, who runs the Hamsterley 'Descend Bike Park'.
 We have a cleaning down area for your bikes and can provide secure storage.

 Parts of Upper Teesdale are a Natural Nature Reserve for good reason.
 This stunning landscape is the home to some of the rarest wildlife on our shores.
 Bird lovers will enjoy a trip to Natural England's Moor House where you can find birds such as the Golden Plover, Ring Ouzel and Black Grouse.

-This area is also known for rare arctic-alpine flora, a reminant of the ice age as well as England's largest juniper wood.
+This area is also known for rare arctic-alpine flora, a remnant of the ice age as well as England's largest juniper wood.